 - 1 large lemon

-- Cook quinoa ahead of time and allow it to cool.
+- Cook quinoa per the package instructions.
+Allow it to cool.

 - Mix cucumbers, tomatoes, olives, and onion together in a bowl.

-- Add olive oil, lemon, salt, pepper, oregano, and feta cheese together.
+- Squeeze lemon.
+Add olive oil, lemon, salt, pepper, oregano, and feta cheese together.